 At this point, I can either cover up the snowman art, or simply flip the board over and use the back side.
 For this project, I chose to use the back side because I wanted a clean slate to work with.
 I could stain it or paint, just depends on what my end vision would be.

 Since I wanted to create a word art set, I decided to use paint.
-I head outside to set up my Small Spray Shelter and Turn Table.
+I head outside to set up my tools.
 You can see how I love to use these tools in these past posts and how easy they are to set up in my video below.

 First, I spray the frames with this dark gray spray paint.
 It’s actually an automotive primer, but it is the only dark gray paint I can find in a flat finish.